Theatre Royal, Adelaide

 The Theatre Royal on Hindley Street, Adelaide was a significant venue in the history of the stage and cinema in South Australia.
-After a small predecessor of the same name in Franklin Street, Adelaide (built 1838), the Theatre Royal in Hindley Street was built in 1868.
+After a small predecessor of the same name on Franklin Street (built 1838), the Theatre Royal on Hindley Street was built in 1868.
 It hosted both stage performances and movies, passing through several changes of ownership before it was eventually demolished to make way for a multi-storey car park in 1962.